loomnetwork/loom-sdk-documentation/docs/karma.md

 ```
 This starts the DAppChain with three sources, "sms", "oauth" and "token" with varying reward levels.

-#### Soures: UpdateConfig
+#### Soures: UpdateSources
-The karma method `UpdateConfig` is used to reset the karma parameters including the sources
+The karma method `UpdateSources` is used to reset the karma parameters including the sources
 in a running DAppChain.
-Usually you will want to download the existing parameters with `GetConfig` and amend that before
+Usually you will want to download the existing parameters with `GetSources` and amend that before
 using to set the karma configuration parameters with `UpdateConfig`.
 The following code fragment
 gives an example of how you might do this, error checking skipped for readability.
 ```go